Muhammad-Hassan-Farid/Sales-Store-Analysis/README.md

 ## Screenshots

 ### Before Cleaning:
-Before Cleaning their was some issues in gender and QTY column.
+Before Cleaning there was some issues in gender and QTY column.
-In gender column their was some 'W' for women and 'M' for Men, also in QTY column their was One for '1' and Two for '2'.
+In gender column there was some 'W' for women and 'M' for Men, also in QTY column there was One for '1' and Two for '2'.
 Nothing wrong with that but I need these in correct for further processing.

 ![Before Cleaning](https://github.com/Muhammad-Hassan-Farid/Sales-Store-Analysis/blob/master/Images/Before%20Cleaning.png?raw=true)